cstrawberry/predictive-universe/docs/paper/appendices/appendix_q_planck_scale.md

 This appendix provides an *ab initio* derivation of the quantitative relationship between the emergent Planck length `L_P` and the intrinsic microscopic spacing `δ` of the MPU network.
 The derivation proceeds by constructing a global PCE Potential for the MPU network vacuum and finding the unique, stable equilibrium state that minimizes it.
 This equilibrium is then shown to be self-consistent with the framework's foundational geometric and information-theoretic identities.
 This derivation is a key component of the framework's ability to predict fundamental constants from first principles.

-The derivation begins with the rigorous relationship between the emergent gravitational constant `G` and the microscopic network parameters, as rigorously established in **Appendix E** (Theorem E.4, Equation E.9):
+The derivation begins with the rigorous relationship between the emergent gravitational constant `G` and the microscopic network parameters, as rigorously established in **Appendix E** (Theorem E.6):
 $$
 G = \frac{\eta \delta^2 c^3}{4 \hbar \chi C_{max}}
 \tag{Q.1}